dream80/lucky-blockchain/README.md

 ends with 6 , reword 6
 ends with 66 , reword 66
 ends with 666 , reword 666
-edns with 6666 , reword 666
+ends with 6666 , reword 666

-666 Is the biggest reward
+666 is the biggest reward